Luis Arraez Preview, Player Props: Marlins vs. Dodgers

 Luis Arraez At The Plate

-- Among the qualified batters in MLB play, his batting average ranks first, his on-base percentage ranks seventh, and he is 56th in the league in slugging.
+- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks eighth and he is 56th in slugging.

-- Arraez is batting .500 with one homer during his last games and is riding a seven-game hitting streak.

-- Arraez has reached base via a hit in 105 games this season (of 131 played), and had multiple hits in 50 of those games.
+- Arraez enters this game on a eight-game hitting streak.
+In his last outings, he's hitting .500 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.